-Recognized as one of the world’s top zoos for animal conservation and the Association of Zoos and Aquariums considers it to be one of the top zoos in the world!
+Recognized as one of the world’s top zoos for animal conservation, the Association of Zoos and Aquariums considers the Calgary Zoo to be one of the top zoos in the world!

 Home to over 1,000 different types of animals, from the endangered Giant Panda Bear to the tiny Black-Footed Ferret.

-Animal welfare is the number one priority at the zoo and you will find that all habitats meet the highest standards of the creatures well being.
+Animal welfare is the number one priority at the Calgary Zoo and you will find that all habitats meet the highest standards of the creatures well being.